defenseunicorns/uds-package-software-factory/README.md

 - Ensure the machine you are using has a valid kubecontext and has access to a sufficiently large cluster
 - Ensure uds-cli is present on your machine by running `uds version` and verify it matches the version in the [makefile](https://github.com/defenseunicorns/uds-package-software-factory/blob/main/Makefile#L4)
-- Run `uds bundle deploy oci://ghcr.io/defenseunicorns/uds-package/software-factory-demo:<swf-version> --confirm` and replace `<swf-version>` with the [version of SWF](https://github.com/defenseunicorns/uds-package-software-factory/pkgs/container/uds-package%2Fsoftware-factory-demo) you need
+- Run `uds deploy oci://ghcr.io/defenseunicorns/uds-package/software-factory-demo:<swf-version> --confirm` and replace `<swf-version>` with the [version of SWF](https://github.com/defenseunicorns/uds-package-software-factory/pkgs/container/uds-package%2Fsoftware-factory-demo) you need